seung-lab/cloud-files/README.md

 * green: Use green threads.
 For this to work properly, you must uncomment the top two lines.
 * secrets: Provide secrets dynamically rather than fetching from the credentials directory `$HOME/.cloudvolume/secrets`.
 * num_threads: Number of simultaneous requests to make.
 Usually 20 per core is pretty close to optimal unless file sizes are extreme.
+* use_https: `gs://` and `s3://` require credentials to access their files.
+However, each has a read-only https endpoint that sometimes requires no credentials.
+If True, automatically convert `gs://` to `https://storage.googleapis.com/` and `s3://` to `https://s3.amazonaws.com/`.

 ### get / get_json